AikoChou/ImagePipeline/README.md

     json_file.write(model_json)
 ```

-Upload the prepared training and test data saved as TFRecord files to HDFS
+Upload the prepared training and test data saved as TFRecord files to HDFS.

 ```bash
 $ hadoop fs -copyFromLocal your_data.tfrecords folder_on_hdfs/